Mountaineering Scotland will actively encourage the development of new walls in Scotland in line with the agreed ‘Climbing Wall Strategy’.

 A Development Plan containing details of every aspect of the project: including a draft design proposal for the wall including the style of climbing to be catered for - type of wall, the style of wall, the type of wall surface - what climbing wall system is being used, potential manufacturers (tendered and preferred); any market research undertaken or sourced to support the project, the proposed wall management systems and regulations (NB Mountaineering Scotland supports management systems that maintain freedoms for climbers as indicted in the Climbing Wall Manual).

-We recommend that potential developers read the Mountaineering Scotland Climbing Wall Strategy documents and the Climbing Walls Manual in the first instance.
+We recommend that potential developers check out the Mountaineering Scotland Climbing Wall Strategy documents and the Useful resources for climbing walls page in the first instance.

 A full breakdown of costings for a minimum of a three-year period: usage figures judged against entry charges and costs.